-University of Georgia Re-buries Remains of Likely Slaves
+Local NAACP President Calls for Reparations After University of Georgia Re-buries Remains of Likely Slaves

 "Those descendants should be allowed to go to school at no cost — to either one of the local schools here," Sheats said, mentioning the University of Georgia and other public colleges in the area.
 "These schools are very prestigious now and very well off.
 It’s time to give back."

-Sheats said he disagreed reburying the remains and would have preferred to see the gravesites stay in place, repaired and enhanced as a memorial garden.
+Sheats said he disagreed with reburying the remains and would have preferred to see the gravesites stay in place, repaired and enhanced as a memorial garden.

 Several universities across the country have recently taken steps to acknowledge their historical ties to slavery: Last year, Georgetown University said it would give an admissions edge to the descendants of 272 slaves sold by the university in 1838.
 Rutgers also released a report addressing the role of slavery in the university's history.